superjond/PublicFreeSuffix/agreements/acceptable-use-policy.md

 In addition to the general prohibitions above, the following service-specific restrictions apply:

 ##### 3.1 Domain Registration Services (Free and Top-Level Domains)
-* **Whois Information:** For all domains, you authorize SOKG Registry to publish your domain contact information as required by ICANN and registry policies.
+* **Whois Information:** For all domains, you authorize PUBLIC Free Suffix to publish your domain contact information as required by ICANN and registry policies.
 You understand that some of your registration information will be publicly displayed.
 * **.so.kg Domain Usage Purpose:** The .so.kg domain suffix is primarily intended to promote the development of the open-source community, and its use is recommended for open-source projects and individual blogs.
 It is specifically NOT recommended for commercial websites, potentially profit-making websites, organizational websites, or e-commerce websites.
 * **Domain Renewal:** You are responsible for completing the renewal process for your domain name within the specified period prior to its expiration date.
 Failure to renew may result in the domain name becoming unusable.
-* **Ownership:** For domain names registered under the .so.kg suffix, you only possess the right to use the specific second-level domain name, and the ownership is always retained by SOKG Registry.
+* **Ownership:** For domain names registered under the .so.kg suffix, you only possess the right to use the specific second-level domain name, and the ownership is always retained by PUBLIC Free Suffix.
 For top-level domains, ownership rights are subject to the policies of respective registries and ICANN regulations.

 ##### 3.2 Web Hosting and Page Zones Services
 * **Content Restrictions:** All content hosted must comply with Section 2 of this AUP.